anistark/pyconindia/README.md

 ---

-Made with ❤️ by the PyCon India Team
+Made with ❤️ for the PyCon India Team